 Afghanistan has not previously had a fully elected government, although there were parliamentary elections during the reign of King Zahir Shah, the last of which was in 1969.
 Presidential, parliamentary, and provincial elections, and adoption of a constitution were part of a post-Taliban transition roadmap established by a United Nations-sponsored agreement of major Afghan factions signed in Bonn, Germany on December 5, 2001, after the Taliban had fled Kabul ("Bonn Agreement").
 The Bonn meeting formed an interim administration, led by Hamid Karzai, an ethnic Pashtun leader.
 Subsequently, a new constitution was approved at a "constitutional loya jirga," or traditional Afghan assembly in January 2004.
-The constitution sets up a strong elected presidency, but it gives substantial powers to an elected parliament, such as veto power over senior official nominees.
+The constitution sets up a strong elected presidency, but, at the urging of Karzai's minority-dominated "Northern Alliance" faction, it gave substantial powers to an elected parliament, such as veto power over cabinet nominees.
 The constitution provided for the following.

-• Presidential elections to be held by June 2004.
+• Presidential elections (held by June 2004).
 Two vice presidents run on the same election ticket as the president, and one succeeds him in the event of the president's death.
 They serve a five-year term, and presidents are limited to two terms.